-• PARACETAMOL - The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours.
+• PARACETAMOL - The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume latest 8.45am) no more than 4 doses can be administered in 24 hours.

-If a request for pain relief is made after 12pm:
+If a request for pain relief is made after 1pm:

-• The school will assume the recommended time between doses has elapsed and will with parental consent, administer 1 standard dose of Paracetamol without any need to confirm with the parent/guardian if a dose was administered before school, but if appropriate the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.
+As the recommended time between doses will have elapsed and with parental consent, administer 1 standard dose of Paracetamol without any need to confirm with the parent/guardian if a dose was administered before school.
+If appropriate, the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.